- — Kosher, Raw, Vegan

 - Treating indigestion

-Some of the allspice elements increase the motility of the gastrointestinal tract.
-They also facilitate the production of specific enzymes.
-It results in improved digestion and allows the spice to relieve stomachache in some cases.
+Some of the allspice elements promote the production of specific enzymes.
+It results in improved digestion.
+Besides, it relieves stomachache in some cases.

 - Treating inflammation

-Allspice possesses potent anti-inflammatory properties and can be used to treat stomach flu and other similar conditions.
-Its effect on other inflammatory processes isn’t unusually high.
+Allspice possesses potent anti-inflammatory properties.
+It helps with stomach flu and other similar conditions.
+Moreover, the effect on other inflammatory processes isn’t unusually high.

 - Mild anesthetic effect

 The berries of this spice contain an essential oil called eugenol.
-It can be used as a local anesthetic and antiseptic.
-It is one of the reasons that explain why allspice can help relieve stomachache.
-Oils derived from this plant can be used for treating severe infections caused by E. coli, L. monocytogenes, and Salmonella.
+You can actually use it as a local anesthetic and antiseptic.
+It is one of the reasons why allspice helps relieve stomachache.
+Oils from this plant treat severe infections caused by E. coli and Salmonella.

-Although you won’t eat enough spice to make a significant effect on your daily intake of essential nutrients, it is good to know that even a small amount of it you use when cooking contains these vital elements.
+- Although you won’t eat enough spice to affect your daily intake of essential nutrients.
+It is good to know that even a small amount contains these vital elements.
 It is exceptionally rich in minerals, including copper, potassium, iron, and manganese.

 Ноw to Uses Allspice Berries

-Allspice can be used in a great variety of dishes.
-It is perfect for vegetarians as it makes a great addition to veggie-based curries, sauces, and soups.
+Allspice works well in a great variety of dishes.
+It is perfect for vegetarians.
+Making a great addition to veggie-based curries, sauces, and soups.
 Many Caribbean peoples add it to various liquors.
-For example, Jamaican dram is made from this spice.